minana96/green-lab/README.md

 [![Coverage Status](https://coveralls.io/repos/github/S2-group/android-runner/badge.svg?branch=master)](https://coveralls.io/github/S2-group/android-runner?branch=master&service=github)
 # Android Runner
 Android Runner (AR) is a tool for automatically executing measurement-based experiments on native and web apps running on Android devices.
+The following scientific publication gives an overview about the main components, plugins, and configurations of Android Runner (as of 2020): [A-Mobile 2020 publication](https://github.com/S2-group/android-runner/blob/master/documentation/A_Mobile_2020.pdf).

-As visualized below, it consists of the following components:
+As visualized below, Android Runner consists of the following components:
 - **Experiment orchestrator**: Is in charge of executing the whole experiment according to the experiment configuration provided by the user.
 - **Devices manager**: Is responsible for providing a layer of abstraction on the low-level operations involving the Android devices.
 - **Progress manager**: Keeps track of the execution of each run of the experiment.